dipendrab226/Marketplace/README.md

 # final-project-pickle-rick

+- final-project-pickle-rick created by GitHub Classroom
+- Marketplace is online shopping application where buyers and sellers can buy and sell products.
-final-project-pickle-rick created by GitHub Classroom if all the modules installed, docker and redis are running, start backend with pm2 start process.config.js start front end in the frontend folder with npm start.
+- if all the modules installed, docker and redis are running, start backend with pm2 start process.config.js, start front end in the frontend folder with npm start.

 # Tech Requirements
 - Node back end, Microservice architecture, http, GET, only url, POST, url+body,